erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 The attempt at creating a fast-spinning piece of hardware with little to no machining was for the most part successful.
 Nevertheless the CMGs are very loud and a recent reassembly showed that some of the gyroscope bearings have suffered and started to stick.
-This is partially due to the axle having the wrong thread (error in the purchase order), leading to standard locknuts not fitting.
+This is partially due to the axle having the wrong thread, leading to standard locknuts not fitting.
 Should one manufacture/order new axles, slight changes could also create more space in the case, which would ease assembly.

 Furthermore, during tests two of the gyroscope couplings broke.